jerek/Insight/Insight/ReadMe.txt

 	+==========+
 	|Change Log|
 	+==========+

+RELEASE 9 - Sunday, April 14, 2013
+- Fixed a bug where the mana type of the target was not always handled correctly.
+- Fixed an issue with trying to change frame sizes during combat lockdown, causing combat lockdown errors.

 RELEASE 8 - Thursday, December 20, 2012
 - Improved styling of the experience display beneath the player portrait to use nice number formatting and use colors to distinguish between areas of the text.